na-Itms/0ad-gdd/book/gameplay/main/formations.md

 Formations
 ==========

-> **[danger] Implementation status**
->
+!!! warning

-> This page is a work in progress.
-Assume that nothing described here is
-> finalised yet and everything could work completely different in the end.
+    This page is a work in progress.
+Assume that nothing described here is finalised yet and everything could work completely different in the end.

 # Current state and Goal